CNAnorm is a Bioconductor package to estimate Copy Number Aberrations (CNA) in cancer samples.

 Get the latest (recommended) version of CNAnorm and its documentation from Bioconductor.
 You might need a Fortran compiler and

 make to compile the latest versione (Linux/Unix users).
 If you install it using biocLite(“CNAnorm”) from within R, you will install the latest release version.

-You can also obtain the latest version of the perl script
+You can also obtain the perl script

 For further information on both programs, please contact Stefano Berri

 NGSoptwin is an R package designed to choose the optimal window size for CNAnorm.
 It is available here.